-Rob has a doctorate in healthcare policy, focusing on the interaction between policy and frontline practice.
-This was gained whilst working as Head of Strategic Change for a large NHS organisation where he worked closely with the Department of Health on a national healthcare initiative.
-In addition to 14 years in a variety of NHS management positions, Rob has 8 years experience in consultancy working with clients ranging from investment banks, civil aviation, the Ministry of Defence to commercial property.
+Dr Rob Warwick is Professor of Management and Organisational Learning at the University of Chichester.
+Rob switched to academia from a career in organisational change and development.
+He has a doctorate in healthcare policy, focusing on the interaction between policy and frontline practice.
+This was gained whilst working as Head of Strategic Change for a large NHS organisation where he worked on a national healthcare initiative.

 Rob believes that for education to be effective we need to move beyond what is comfortable – student and lecturer alike.

-Rob has also carried out a project funded by Roffey Park on the subject of trust in organisations, collecting conversations and narratives of people’s experiences.
+Rob has also carried out a project funded by Roffey Park about trust in organisations, collecting conversations and narratives of people’s experiences.

 Other funded research and leadership and social work leadership with the Colebrook Centre and Cass Business School.

 Rob worked on the King’s Fund report for Cass Business School on complexity in leadership and the implications this has for healthcare.

 Chichester District Council, Evaluation of the Choose Work scheme on behalf of Chichester in Partnership.

 Traeger J and Warwick R (2018) Organisation Development: Bold Explorer’s Guide.
 Oxford: Libri Publishing.

 Warwick R and Board D (2013) The Social Development of Leadership and Knowledge – A Reflexive Inquiry into Research and Practice.
 Basingstoke: Palgrave Macmillan